Mitch Garver Preview, Player Props: Rangers vs. Brewers

-The Texas Rangers, including Mitch Garver and his .618 slugging percentage over his past 10 games, battle starting pitcher Brandon Woodruff and the Milwaukee Brewers at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Mitch Garver and his .676 slugging percentage over his past 10 games, battle starter Freddy Peralta and the Milwaukee Brewers at Globe Life Field, Saturday at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the Angels.
+In his last game, he hit a home run while going 1-for-3 against the Brewers.

 Mitch Garver Game Info & Props vs. the Brewers